joesturge/lazymc-docker-proxy/README.md

 - **PUBLIC_PROTOCOL** - The minecraft protocol version to use.
 See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
 - **SERVER_WAKE_WHITELIST** - To wake the server, the user must be in the server whitelist if enabled on the server.
 - **SERVER_BLOCK_BANNED_IPS** - Block banned IPs as listed in banned-ips.json in the server directory.
+- **SERVER_DIRECTORY** - The location of the volume mount within `lazymc-docker-proxy` which contains data for this minecraft server.
+Defaults to `/server`.
 - **SERVER_DROP_BANNED_IPS** - Drop connections from banned IPs.
 - **SERVER_PROBE_ON_START** - Probe required server details when starting lazymc, wakes server on start.
 - **SERVER_FORGE** - Set to true if this server runs Forge.